moripark32/clone-practice/README.md

-# clone-practice
+# practice
-for practicing cloning
+for practicing purpose